Slaughter, Eleanor Smith

 Eleanor was instrumental in the establishment of the Delta Gamma Fraternity Archives.
 She was a driving force behind the creation of the Delta Gamma Memorial Founders Room in Kosciusko, Mississippi, the birthplace of the Founders.

 She also devoted her time to the National Association of Junior Auxiliaries and the Junior Auxiliary of Columbus, as well as St. Paul’s Episcopal Church.
-Eleanor died on March 22, 2013, at her home in Columbus.
-Ohio.
+Eleanor died on March 22, 2013, at her home in Columbus, Mississippi.

 SHARE THIS PROFILE